cloudmesh-community/fa18-523-60/project-report/report.md

 *Kickstarter* is a web-based crowdfunding platform that helps support creative arts around the globe [@www-voelker].
-*Kickstarter* uses the fundable project model where the would-be business owners or project managers submit their project along with the necessary project information and its funding goal.
+It uses the fundable project model where the would-be business owners or project managers submit their project along with the necessary project information and its funding goal.

 > "The funding goal establishes a base target for the project
 > and a deadline (generally 30-days) to achieve the funding"
 > [@www-voelker].

+The prospective artists and entrepreneurs typically display their projects in a video form where they have the opportunity to outline the project along with its benefits and funding requirements [@www-voelker].
+The video is shown on the *Kickstarter* project webpage along with the number of backers, the amount of funds received/pledged as well as the fundraising goal.
+As each project is timed, the time remaining in the *Kickstarter* promotion is shown on the project page as well.
+Since the platform is based on an *all or nothing* funding model, pledged funds are not available to the entrepreneurs until the end of the funding period which is determined by the goal-setting statement [@www-voelker].
+The financial transcations occur only in cases where a projects meets its initial targets and funding expectations [@www-voelker].
+If the initial target is exceeded, the project received all funding as well as the excess of its goal.

 Our project includes several big data technologies while exploring the *Kickstarter* dataset collected in the 2009-2018 timeframe and